-Tessa Hadley is the author of four highly praised novels including Accidents in the Home, which was longlisted for the Guardian First Book Award, Everything Will Be All Right, The Master Bedroom and The London Train.
+Tessa Hadley is the author of six highly praised novels including Accidents in the Home, which was longlisted for the Guardian First Book Award, Everything Will Be All Right, The Master Bedroom, The London Train, Clever Girl and The Past.
 She is also the author of two highly acclaimed collections of short stories, Sunstroke and Married Love.
 She teaches literature and creative writing at Bath Spa University.
 Her stories appear regularly in The New Yorker, Granta and other magazines.

 For inquiries about Film & TV, please contact Charles Walker at United Agents.

 Over five novels and two collections of stories Tessa Hadley has earned a reputation as a fiction writer of remarkable gifts, and been compared with Elizabeth Bowen and Alice Munro.
 In her new novel three sisters and a brother meet up in their grandparents’ old house for three long, hot summer weeks.
 The house is full of memories of their childhood and their past -- their mother took them there when she left their father – but now they may have to sell it.
 And under the idyllic surface, there are tensions.

 Roland has come with his new wife and his sisters don’t like her.
 Kasim, the twenty-year-old son of Alice’s ex-boyfriend, makes plans to seduce Molly, Roland’s teenage daughter.
 Fran’s children uncover an ugly secret in a ruined cottage in the woods.
 Passion erupts where it’s least expected, blasting the quiet self-possession of Harriet, the oldest sister.
 A way of life – bourgeois, literate, ritualised – winds down to its inevitable end.